 Possible lump sum payouts at 18

-If you started paying £50 a month into your child’s account when they reached 5 and continued paying at that rate until they reach 18, then, based on the assumptions below, they could have a lump sum of £11,200 when they reach 18.
+If you started paying £50 a month into your child’s account when they reached 5 and continued paying at that rate until they reach 18, then, based on the assumptions below, they could have a lump sum of £9,800 when they reach 18.
+You should read the charges information provided on the CTF or Junior ISA Key Features document.

 The sooner you start saving the better